alexalok/dotWork/README.md

 })
 ```

+**Important!** Only works contained in an assembly that called this method are registered.

 **TIP:** it is possible to override the specific work's registration by calling `AddWork` on it **after** an `AddWorks` call:

 ```c#